 Meaning and History

 The character first appeared as one of the antagonists in the Mario the Plumber game.
-Initially conceived as a bull, he was redesigned as a turtle following a suggestion from designer Takashi Tezuka.
+Initially conceived as a bull, he was redesigned as a turtle at Takashi Tezuka’s suggestion.
 Designer Shigeru Miyamoto and animator Yōichi Kotabe developed the character and his emblem.
 The beast’s emblem was created based on its frightening appearance and abilities.

 What is Bowser?

 The main villain from the Super Mario game.
 As the supreme king, he leads a group of turtle-like creatures, the Koopa.
 Developed by Nintendo, based on the bull from Toei Alakazam the Great.
-He was featured in the Super Mario Bros cartoons, and The Super Mario Bros.
 Ranked in the top 10 video game villains in various lists.
+The character has been featured in the racing game Mario Kart, the fighting series Super Smash Bros., and other sports-themed projects based on the Nintendo universe.

 1985 – today